snigo/range/README.md

 #### `Range.prototype.mod()`

-Returns number in the range which is result if modulo operation of provided input number to range.
+Returns number in the range which is the result of modulo operation of the provided input number to the range.

 | **Parameter** | **Type** | **Default value** | **Notes**                                      |
 |---------------|----------|-------------------|------------------------------------------------|